letsnolja/letsnolja.github.io/README.md

 > Can I contribute ?

 :arrow_right: Sure !
-Create an issue on the repo !
+Create an issue on the Github !